 The Jackson Hole Center for the Arts, located on 265 Cache in the heart of town, offers community-oriented programs and events year-round.
 Check the Center’s calendar for arts programming, dance performances and community theater.

 Any discussion of Jackson’s cultural offerings would be incomplete without a mention of a local favorite: the historic Pink Garter Theatre.
-With a constant line- up of events from wildlife and outdoor film screenings to diverse touring musicians, the Pink Garter Theatre has something for everyone.
+With a constant line- up of events from outdoor film screenings to diverse touring musicians, the Pink Garter Theatre has something for everyone.
 Good news for the venue’s thirstier patrons: The Pink Garter shares space with the Rose, one of Jackson’s classiest watering holes.

 Early autumn also means time for road races in Jackson Hole, from the Jackson Hole Marathon to the annual LOTOJA— a 210-mile interstate bike race from Logan, Utah, to Jackson Hole—and Old Bill's Fun Run for charities, a favorite event for locals and visitors alike.